jasonlienardi/tp/docs/UserGuide.md

 Total water intake today: 100 ml
 ~~~

-### 1.4.7 List entire app's lifecycle exercises done: `listExercisesAll`
+### 2.4.7 List all exercises done from the entire app's lifecycle: `listExercisesAll`
-Display all the exercises inputted for the entire app lifecycle
+Display all the exercises inputted during the entire app lifecycle.
+Note: As mentioned, exercises are only saved to our database when you **safely exit** our application with the
+command `exit`.
+Any other mode of termination will result in the loss of the inputs from that use.

 **Format**: `listExercisesAll`
 **Expected output**:
 ~~~